-Marriages break down for various reasons.
-Yet, no matter how confident you feel about the ones you may have to end your own, the prospect of having to deal with a pile of paperwork can easily discourage even the strongest-willed people.
+Marriages break down for various reasons; but no matter how sure you may feel about ending yours, the prospect of having to deal with a pile of paperwork would easily discourage the strongest-minded person.

 If you are married and living in England or Wales, it’s possible to get a divorce.
 However, you must meet the following criteria:

-Additionally, you must prove that your marriage has broken down permanently and cannot be saved by referring to at least one or more of the following reasons, also known as ‘facts’:
+Additionally, you must prove that your marriage has broken down permanently and cannot be saved by referring to at least one or more of the following reasons:

-Fortunately, new legislation has been passed by the British Parliament in an attempt to simplify the divorce process and bring it into the twenty-first century.
-Although it won’t come into force until 6 April 2022, the Divorce Dissolution and Separation Act 2020 will certainly represent a key piece of reform, as it will eliminate the need to assign blame and thus reduce the chance of conflict arising between the involved parties.
+Note: fortunately, new legislation has been passed by the British Parliament in an attempt to simplify the divorce process.
+Although it won’t come into force until 6 April 2022, the Divorce Dissolution and Separation Act 2020 will certainly represent a key piece of reform, by eliminating the need to assign blame and thus reducing the chance of conflict arising between the involved parties.

 If you meet the conditions mentioned above, you can apply for a divorce.
 You will require: